-The following requirements must be met for any marriage in England and Wales to be valid:
+The following legal requirements must be met for a marriage in England and Wales to be valid:

-The marriage must be conducted by or in the presence of a person who is authorised to register marriages in the district.
+- The marriage must be conducted by, or in the presence of, a person authorised to register marriages in the district

-The marriage must be entered in the marriage register and signed by each spouse, two witnesses, the person who conducted the ceremony and the person who registers the marriage.
+- The marriage must be entered in the marriage register and signed by each spouse and two witnesses (as well as the Registrar)